fyne-io/developer.fyne.io/api/v1.2/widget/entry.md

 ```go
 func (e *Entry) SetReadOnly(ro bool)
 ```
-SetReadOnly sets whether or not the Entry should not be editable Deprecated: Use Disable() instead.
+SetReadOnly sets whether or not the Entry should not be editable

+<div class="deprecated"> Deprecated: Use Disable() instead.</div>

 #### func (*Entry) SetText